LewisT543/JavaSortingApp-Maven/README.md

 ## BinarySearchTree and inOrder traversal
-A binary search tree is a data structure comprising of nodes.
+A binary search tree is a data structure consisting of nodes.
 Each node has a left and right node.
 The general rules for a binary search tree can be found below.
 Once the binary search tree is constructed, we can perform an inOrder traversal to build a sorted array from the search tree.

 __Binary Search Tree Properties__